 If you’re looking for a super affordable tablet, Android is really your only option.

 However, the price of Apple's iPad 10.2 (2020) keeps dropping, making it a very compelling value if you have the budget for it.
 The tablet simply runs circles around any Android tablet with a remotely similar price.

 Android’s prices top out around the middle tier of Apple’s lineup.
 So, in many ways, this is the sweet spot in terms of sheer selection.

 On the high-end, Apple is the brand to beat.
 Their iPad Pro series offers market-leading performance, excellent design, accurate displays, and a level of polish that Android cannot touch.

 If you’re looking for a basic option for media consumption or the occasional email, the Amazon Fire series of tablets is hard to beat.
-They’re priced low enough to be nearly disposable and cover the basics well.
+They’re priced low enough to be nearly disposable and cover the basics well enough.

-However, if you’re looking for an improved media experience, want to play games often, or simply want better performance and specs, we’d recommend the iPad Air (2019).
+However, if you’re looking for an improved media experience, want to play games often, or simply want better performance and specs, we’d recommend the iPad 10.2 (2020).